-- 1. What is the name of the project/program? - 2.
-When was the project/program initiated? (month/year) - 3.
-Briefly list the goals and objectives of this project/program. - 4.
-Provide a general description/overview of how the project/program operates.
-Attach a one-two page (double-spaced, 12 point font) description of the project. - 5.
-Where is this program/project operating?
-(Circle all that apply):

-System/district-wide In selected schools For specific categories of students

-6. Approximately how many faculty and students participated in each year the project/program has operated?

-Year No. of K-12 students No. of K-12 school faculty No. of IHE students No. of IHE faculty Others involved (please specify)

-\ Define the type of IHE students who are involved e.g., teacher candidates, teachers enrolled in a literacy master's degree program, principal candidates, counselor candidates, etc.

-7. Was this project developed or is it operated in collaboration with other non-school-based organizations (i.e., foundations, governmental agencies)?
+1. .
+What is the name of the project/program?
+2. .
+When was the project/program initiated? (month/year) 3. .
+Briefly list the goals and objectives of this project/program.
+4. Provide a general description/overview of how the project/program operates.
+Attach a one-two page (double-spaced, 12 point font) description of the project.
+5. Who ere is this program /project operating?
+(Circle all that ap oply): Syst tem/district-wide In selected sch ools For specif ic categories of s students 6. proximately how mrated? any faculty and stu idents participated in each year the project/program has Y ear No. of No. of K-12 No. of No. of Others involved K-12 students school faculty IHE students IHE faculty (please specify) Define the type of IHE students who are involved e.g., teacher candidates, teachers enrolled in a literacy master's degree program, principal candidates, counselor candidates, etc. 7.
+1 2 oped or is it operat ndations, governm n with other non- -school-based , Yes No 8.
+If ye es, name of organiz zation(s) 0 Provide any additional information that you would like for the reviewers to consider in the area of Project/Program Information.